-- Send an official transcript directly from your previous institution(s) to JHU.
-See the Transfer Courses FAQ page for detailed instructions.
+- Send an official transcript with your final grades directly from your previous institution(s) to the JHU Admissions Office as directed by Admissions.

-- Send a course description for each course to email@example.com.
-Descriptions may be copied from the institution’s schedule of classes or catalog and pasted into an email.
-Please try to include all of your course descriptions in a single email or Word document.
+– You will need to gather course descriptions for each course.
+Descriptions may be copied from the institution’s schedule of classes or catalog.
+You may save all of your course descriptions in a single Word document.

 - Wait for your evaluation and consultation.